Get

 5. Build Barriers

 If you have the space for it, you can always make a barrier around your yard or garden.
-Much as farmer McGregor tried to keep bunnies out of his garden, you can do the same with cats.
+Much as Farmer McGregor tried to keep bunnies out of his garden, you can do the same with cats.
 Barriers can also be quite effective in keeping out other creatures that want to snack on your veggies.

 If you already have a fenced-in yard, make sure there are no small spaces cats can squeeze through.
 Reinforce any spaces that a cat could weasel their slinky bodies through to prevent it.
-There are also options to have caged fencing around your gardens that keep your plants fully exposed to light while staying protected.
+There are also options to have caged fencing around your gardens that keeps your plants fully exposed to light while staying protected.

-6. Make your Garden Unpleasant
+6. Make Your Garden Unpleasant

 It’s no secret that cats love digging.
 One of the main reasons they like fresh soil is that it’s easy to do their business.
-If you make your flowerbeds or garden unattractive to them, they will likely steer clear of it.
+If you make your flowerbeds or garden unattractive to them, they will likely steer clear of them.

 Rather than using traditional mulch or soft soil, one way to keep cats out of your yard is to use prickly, uncomfortable options instead.
 You can use pine needles as mulch or plant thorny or vining plants as a carpet around your existing plants.
-Cats won’t like the way this feels on their calls, nor will they be able to dig easily.
+Cats won’t like the way this feels on their paws, nor will they be able to dig easily.

-7. Store-Bought Animal Repellents
+7. Buy Animal Repellents

 water spray